-(B) The unallocated portion of goodwill relates to the acquisition of Matrix NAC.
-We are currently assessing the impact of the acquisition on our reporting units and expect to have the analysis complete in the third quarter of fiscal 2014.
-The acquisition is discussed further in Note 2 - Acquisitions.

-(C) The translation adjustment relates to the periodic translation of Canadian Dollar denominated goodwill recorded as a part of a prior Canadian acquisition.
+- (B) The unallocated portion of goodwill relates to the acquisition of Matrix NAC.
+We are currently assessing the impact of the acquisition on our reporting units and expect to have the analysis complete in the fourth quarter of fiscal 2014.
+The acquisition is discussed further in Note 2 Acquisitions.
+(C) The translation adjustment relates to the periodic translation of Care disc.
+Bullet description of a line acquisition of the acquisition of the acquisition. - (C) The translation adjustment relates to the periodic translation of Canadian Dollar denominated goodwill recorded as a part of prior Canadian acquisitions.
+The acquisition that created the goodwill attributable to the Storage Solutions segment occurred in a prior fiscal year.
+The purchase of Matrix NAC as discussed in Note 2 Acquisitions, created the goodwill that has not been allocated to the operating segments.